 “Drunken Sailor” was revived as a popular song among non-sailors in the mid-20th century folk revival with recordings by groups like the Weavers and the Kingston Trio.
 It grew to become one of the best-known songs of the shanty repertoire among mainstream audiences.
 It has been performed and recorded by many musical artists and appeared regularly in popular culture.

-It has been said that the reason these old shanties have bobbed back to the surface in today’s culture, which finds many of us adrift one way or another, is that “Everybody can join in and you don’t necessarily need to be able to sing.”
-Just for fun, click or tap on the next image or link to see a dancing version of our song.
+It has been said that the reason these old shanties have bobbed back to the surface in today’s culture, which finds many of us adrift one way or another, is that “everybody can join in and you don’t necessarily need to be able to sing.”
+Just for fun, click or tap on the triangle in the next image or link to see a dancing version of our song.

 And, finally, click or tap on the next image or link for a finger-picking ukulele version of our song just so you float away with the melody!

-So fellow strummers, stay safe, stay sequestered (with your crew, of course), stay masked,
+So gentle readers, stay safe, stay as sequestered if you must (with your crew, of course), stay as masked as comfort and conscience requires,

 and STAY TUNED!